Rosé Sangria

 This rosé sangria recipe is a light, crisp, and an easy spring and summer cocktail recipe to make for a crowd.
-It’s also a bit boozy but doesn’t taste like it, which in my opinion is the best kind of cocktail.
+While I’ve been experimenting with various sangria recipes for nearly 20 years, this berry-filled wine cocktail has become a summertime favorite.

 With warm weather just around the corner, rosé season is in sight!
 Whether or not you abide by the rosé all day mantra during the warmer months, rosé sangria is a fun twist on the classic.

 If you’ve always enjoyed drinking sangria, but weren’t sure how to make sangria, this easy batch cocktail recipe is for you!
 This rosé sangria with berries is made using a bottle of your favorite rosé wine, orange liqueur, brandy, a little sugar, and is loaded with strawberries, raspberries, and oranges.
-If you want to make your batch of sangria refined sugar free, I’ve outlined how you can do so below.
+Our recipe is a bit boozy but doesn’t taste like it, which in my opinion, is the best kind of cocktail.

 Level of difficulty: Sangria is an easy cocktail to make.
 A little measuring, a little stirring, and minimal chopping and slicing of your fruit.